laurengarcia/url-metadata/ROADMAP.md

-[ ] add template for issues that includes steps to reproduce bugs [ ] add github actions that test library automatically [ ] add github actions that auto-publish npm updates from merged PRs [ ] add github actions that auto-publish changelog from merged PRs
+[ ] add template for issues that includes steps to reproduce bugs [ ] add github actions that test library automatically [ ] add github actions that auto-publish changelog from merged PRs